‘To Overthrow the World’: The Strange Non-Death of Communism

 Communists did not believe in “doctrinal purity” in defense of a vulnerable or oppressed collective, but “personal dominance,” the enforcement of an individual’s will, and “the cult of personality.”

 To McMeekin, a politburo reflected one person’s whim, not the people’s will.
 He recalls how a compendium of Mao’s quotations, the Little Red Book, bore this unsubtle inscription: “Read Mao’s book, listen to Chairman Mao’s words, act according to Chairman Mao’s instructions and be a good fighter for Chairman Mao.”
 Ultimately, personality mattered more than people.
-Or the party.
+Or the Party.

 Exported, communism seldom stayed unchanged, often morphing into a more horrendous version of its former self.
-Under Cambodia’s terrifying Khmer Rouge, McMeekin says, communism harkened back to Marx’s “essentials, as a negation of everything existing.”
+Under Cambodia’s terrifying Khmer Rouge, McMeekin writes, communism harkened back to Marx’s “essentials, as a negation of everything existing.”
 It became and stayed “a war of the young on the old, a social leveling of society down to equality in abject poverty and misery.”

 Exploiting Freedom